cocaine/cocaine-framework-python/docs/index.rst

 * Possibility to write cocaine workers
 * Wide support of asynchronous event-driven usage
 * Ready for usage with cloud services
-* Lot of examples included
+* Lots of examples included
 * Provided with `cocaine-tools <https://github.com/cocaine/cocaine-tools>`_ and embedded cocaine proxy
 * PyPy support